 (B) Space limitations for the equipment.

-(b) Reimbursement of Department staff time: An hourly rate of $30.00 will be assessed for any staff time greater than 15 minutes spent locating records, reviewing records to delete exempt material, supervising the inspection of records, copying records, certifying records, and mailing records.
-The Department may charge for the cost of searching for records regardless of whether the Department was able to locate the requested record.
+(b) Reimbursement of DEQ staff time: An hourly rate of $30.00 will be assessed for any staff time greater than 15 minutes spent locating records, reviewing records to delete exempt material, supervising the inspection of records, copying records, certifying records, and mailing records.
+DEQ may charge for the cost of searching for records regardless of whether DEQ was able to locate the requested record.

 (c) Reimbursement of Department of Justice Attorney General time: If necessary to respond to a record request, an hourly rate of $90.00 will be assessed for any Department of Justice Attorney General time spent reviewing records to delete exempt material.

-(d) Copy Charges: The fee schedule listed below is reasonably calculated to reimburse the Department for the actual costs of making records available and providing copies of records.
+(d) Copy Charges: The fee schedule listed below is reasonably calculated to reimburse DEQ for the actual costs of making records available and providing copies of records.
 The per-page copy charge includes 15 minutes of staff time for routine file searches.

 (A) Department Administrative Rule sets: